avinashkola/ENPM809WFall2023Project-kola/README.md

 This application is designed with security as a top priority, as part of the Secure Coding coursework.
 Key security measures include:

-* Protection against OWASP Top 10 vulnerabilities and CWE identifiers.
+* Protection against OWASP Top 10 vulnerabilities and Priority CWE identifiers.

 * Input validation and sanitization to prevent injection attacks